+b.
 Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources;

 In order to ensure that qualified WBE, MBE, and disadvantaged and labor surplus area-owned businesses are included on solicitation lists, the Puerto Rico Broadband Program will strive to create a MBE/WBE directory relating to the broadband industry which will include suppliers, carriers, contractors and engineers.
 The Puerto Rico Broadband Program will create a registration link for MBE's and WBE's to register at the Puerto Rico Broadband Program's website.
-Utilizing this directory of MBE/WBE registered companies, the Puerto Rico Broadband Program's maintenance of BEAD infrastructure.
+Utilizing this directory of MBE/WBE registered companies, the Puerto Rico Broadband Program will share any open solicitations for projects related to the construction and maintenance of BEAD infrastructure.
 Additionally, the Puerto Rico Broadband Program will encourage qualified businesses to register with the Secretary of State's office to market their services and products.

-Division of Total Requirements to Permit Maximum MBE, WBE Participation
+Division of Total Requirements to Permit Maximum MBE, WBE Participation c.
 Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises;